AlphaGenes/AlphaPlantImpute2/docs/source/index.rst

 Haplotype library creation starts with randomly phasing the genotypes of high-density individuals.
 High-density individuals are those with a fraction of non-missing markers greater than a given threshold, which can be specified with the ``-hd_threshold`` option.
 Homozygous loci are de-facto phased; heterozygous loci are randomly assigned with equal probability and missing loci are randomly assigned according to allele frequency.

-Secondly, the haplotypes are refined in an iterative process.
-Each haplotype in the library is refined using a hidden Markov model, which can be a haploid model (``-haploid``), diploid model (the default), or _joint_ model, which models loci as either haploid or diploid (``-joint``).
+The haplotypes are refined in an iterative process.
+Each haplotype in the library is refined using a hidden Markov model (HMM), which can be a haploid model (``-haploid``), diploid model (the default), or *joint* model, which models loci as either haploid or diploid (``-joint``).
 The hidden states (at each locus) are either haplotypes in the library, or pairs of haplotypes.
 The model randomly generates a haplotype, or pair of haplotypes, according to the HMM probabilities.
 At each iteration, the number of haplotypes considered by the HMM is reduced by randomly sampling a number of haplotypes (``-n_haplotypes``).
-This number is a trade-off between higher imputation accuracy (higher numbers of haplotypes) and faster computation time (lower numbers).
+This number is a trade-off between higher accuracy (higher numbers of haplotypes) and faster computation time (lower numbers).
 Once each haplotype has been generated, the process iterates for a number of rounds (``-n_sample_rounds``) to refine the haplotypes.
 A small number of rounds (for example, 5) is usually sufficient to accurately estimate the haplotypes.

-Once a haplotype library has been built, it can be updated with new genotypes using much the same process.
-The new genotypes are iteratively phased using the exiting haplotypes from the library as reference.
+Once a haplotype library has been built, it can be updated with new genotypes using a similar process.
+The new genotypes are iteratively phased using the existing haplotypes from the library as reference.
 The newly phased haplotypes are added to the library and then written to file.
+Haplotype libraries can be reused multiple times to impute low-density individuals for the same crop.

 Imputation
 ----------

 |program| will impute individuals if the ``-impute`` option is given.

-Each individual's genotype is imputed using the same hidden Markov Model used for library creation, with haplotypes from the provided haplotype library (``-library`` or ``-libphase``) as hidden states.
-The number of haplotypes considered (``-n_haplotypes``) is reduced by a _targeted_ sampling of haplotypes from the library.
+Each individual is imputed using the same hidden Markov model used for library creation, with haplotypes from the provided haplotype library (``-library`` or ``-libphase``) as hidden states.
+The number of haplotypes considered (``-n_haplotypes``) is reduced by a *targeted* sampling of haplotypes from the library.
 Targeted sampling chooses haplotypes that have the fewest opposite homozygous markers compared to the focal individual within a window of markers.
 The number of windows the chromosome is divided into is specified by ``-n_windows``.
 Haplotypes are randomly sampled in the case where many haplotypes have the same number of opposite homozygous markers.
-The hidden Markov model determines the probabilities for each genotype at a given locus.
-These probabilities are used to calculate the genotype dosages (expectation value of the genotypes) and genotypes themselves, which is the genotype with largest probability.
-The ``-calling_threshold`` option affects whether loci with close probabilities are called as missing.
+The hidden Markov model determines the probabilities of the possible genotypes for a focal individual at all loci.
+These probabilities are used to calculate the genotype dosages (expectation value of the genotypes) and called genotypes (the genotype with the largest probability).
+The ``-calling_threshold`` option can be used to call uncertain loci as missing.
 For example, with the diploid HMM, there are three probabilities per locus — one for each of the three possible genotypes: {0, 1, 2}.
-Setting a calling threshold of 0.4 would set an imputed marker to missing if the maximum probability was less than this threshold.
+Setting a calling threshold of 0.4 would set an imputed marker to missing if the maximum probability of the three possible genotypes was less than this threshold.
 A value less than 0.333 (diploid) or less than 0.5 (haploid) will not change any marker to missing.

-If pedigree information is known, it can be used to target the haplotypes used for imputation.
-A founders file (``-founders``) specifies the parents or founders of the individuals that are to be imputed.
-The imputation is then restricted to using only founder haplotypes (contained in the haplotype library).
+If pedigree information is known, it can be used to target haplotypes used for imputation.
+A founders file (``-founders``) specifies the parents or founders of the focal individuals.
+The imputation is then restricted to using only founder haplotypes contained in the haplotype library.

 Program options